Bumber64/dfhack/docs/plugins/plant.rst

     Remove all invalid plants from the map.
 ``plant remove here -sp``
     Remove the shrub or sapling at the cursor.
+``plant remove -spd``
+    Remove all dead shrubs and saplings from the map.
 ``plant remove 0,0,49 0,0,51 -pz -e nether_cap``
     Remove all saplings on z-levels 49 to 51, excluding Nether Cap.